10. Threats and Conservation

 In 1999 the status of European butterflies was published by the Council of Europe.
 Van Swaay et al. (2009) presented the methods and criteria used in the Red Data Book and assessed the status of the European butterflies.
 A decline in distribution was apparent for the 19 European endemic species making them an important conservation priority in Europe and nearly 40 species were considered near threatened and likely to move up to the category vulnerable if no actions were taken.

-One of the objectives of this publication was to identify species of conservation concern in Europe.
 Habitats with the largest numbers of SPEC 1-3 species (categories of species of European conservation concern) were different types of grasslands but also different types of woodland were important.

 For Albania the number of SPEC 1-3 species given, is 14 or 8% of the estimated number of Albanian butterfly species at that time.